iggredible/Learn-Vim/ch07_the_dot_command.md

 pancake, potatoes, fruit-juice,
 ```

 This time, your task is to delete the comma, not the breakfast items.
-Go to the first comma using, delete it, then repeat two more times with `f,x..` Easy, right?
+With the cursor at the beginning of the line, go to the first comma, delete it, then repeat two more times with `f,x..` Easy, right?
 Wait a minute, it didn't work!
 Why?

 A change excludes motions because it does not update buffer content.
 The command `f,x` consisted of two actions: the command `f,` to move the cursor to "," and `x` to delete a character.
 Only the latter, `x`, caused a change.
 Contrast that with `df,` from the earlier example.
 In it, `f,` is a directive to the delete operator `d`, not a motion to move the cursor.
 The `f,` in `df,` and `f,x` have two very different roles.